-Sayegh is a Harvard University Graduate School of Design Adjunct Associate Professor of Architectural Technology.
-His classes, studios and seminars focus on Architectural design, potentials of media and technology integration, Interaction design and the study of architectural and urban space thought through the impact of changing technology.
-His work is characterized as the synthesis of architecture, interaction design and media in coming up with innovative architectural human interfaces and responsive environments.
+His courses and practice focus on technologically driven architectural design, exploring potentials of media and technology integrated built environment, Interaction design and the study of architectural and urban space thought through the impact of changing technology.
+His work is characterized as the synthesis of architecture, digital art and design in coming up with innovative architectural human interfaces and responsive environments.

-Sayegh has been lecturing, teaching, consulting and creating installations and designing products that juxtapose human interaction and art in the US, Europe, Asia for over fifteen years he is currently an Adjunct Associate Professor at the Graduate School of Design and a visiting artist at the Harvard Carpenter Center of Visual and Environmental Studies offering courses in the areas of media and the built environment such as; Sculpting Motion, Interactive Spaces, Augmented Architecture, Cinematic Architecture, and Responsive Environments.
+Sayegh, most recently co-founded the ALIVE group at Harvard– an interdisciplinary team of scientists and designers from the Harvard Graduate School of Design and the WYSS Institute for Biologically Inspired Engineering.
+In addition to his design work he has a deep interest in the visual arts and has been a recurring visiting professor at the Harvard Carpenter Center of Visual and Environmental Studies offering courses in the areas of media and the built environment such as; Sculpting Motion, Interactive Spaces, Augmented Architecture, Cinematic Architecture, and Responsive Environments.

-Sayegh's Lab REAL looks into the future of built environment from a body-centric point of view.
-Sayegh's studio, INVIVIA, is an award wining interdisciplinary design firm based in Cambridge MA.
-His portfolio of work has client list including Microsoft, Harvard University, LG, MIT/DARPA, NY Museum of Natural History, The Bostonian Society, Hewlett Packard, Guggenheim Museum NY, the Athens Olympic Committee and more.
-His work has been recognized in various media including New York Times, ID, Axis, Wired and has exhibited at the Guggenheim NY, The Duomo in Florence, The Storefront of Art and Architecture, Kwangju Biennale, CHI etc. among his awards is an Honorary Doctorate from University of Yerevan for his work done in Armenia.
+Sayegh's Lab at Harvard - REAL looks into the future of built environment from a technologically augmented point of view with a strong focus on sustainability and longevity of responsive and technologically design driven environments.
+His portfolio of work has a diverse list of clients including Microsoft, Harvard University, Solidere and the city of Beirut, The city of Bergamo, LG, MIT/DARPA, NY Museum of Natural History, The Bostonian Society, Hewlett Packard, SAMSUNG, Guggenheim Museum NY, the Athens Olympic Committee and numerous Design and Art Biennials.
+His work has been recognized in various media including New York Times, ID, Axis, Wired and has exhibited at the Guggenheim NY, The Duomo in Florence, The Storefront of Art and Architecture, Moscow, Kwangju Biennale, CHI, etc.